JaimeRedondo/Mushrooms_Classification/README.md

 # Objective

-Classify the different mushrooms of Guadalajara by images.
+Classify the different mushrooms of Guadalajara by images, the code is made so that it can be done for 540 mushrooms from all the regions of spain. .

 # How to get the data and run the code